Table of Contents

 Task Group on Membrane Bioreactor Modelling and Control (MBR_MC)

 Several models for MBR-based systems have been presented in the literature in order to explain the peculiarities of these systems.
 Despite the efforts performed in MBR modelling, this topic is not fully matured yet and need further work.
 There is not a consensus regarding the use of a “standard” and well established mathematical model able to describe also the fouling phenomena.

-- Propose standardized criteria to integrate biological, filtration and energy models for modelling of MBR-based systems
+- Propose standardised criteria to integrate biological, filtration and energy models for modelling of MBR-based systems

-- Set-up a database that can be used for plant-wide modelling, control and optimization of MBR-based systems.
+- Set-up a database that can be used for plant-wide modelling, control and optimisation of MBR-based systems.

-- Propose guidelines to apply appropriate models to be used for different purposes, such as: academic research, environmental and economic sustainability assessment, and control and multi-criteria optimization of MBR systems.
+- Propose guidelines to apply appropriate models to be used for different purposes, such as: academic research, environmental and economic sustainability assessment, and control and multi-criteria optimisation of MBR systems.